Decarbonizing power generation

 Burning hydrogen: Things to consider

 In addition to differences in the combustion properties of hydrogen and natural gas, it's also important to consider the impact to all gas turbine systems, as well as the overall balance of plant.
-In a power plant with one or more hydrogen-fueled turbines, changes may be needed to the fuel accessories, bottoming cycle components, and plant safety systems.
+In a power plant (or cogeneration plant) with one or more hydrogen-fueled turbines, changes may be needed to the fuel accessories, bottoming cycle components, and plant safety systems.
 GE Vernova’s broad field experience enables our engineers to understand the impact of using hydrogen as a gas turbine fuel.

 As gas turbines are inherently fuel-flexible, they can be configured to operate on green hydrogen or similar fuels as a new unit, or be upgraded even after extended service on traditional fuels, i.e. natural gas.
 The scope of the required modifications to configure a gas turbine to operate on hydrogen depends on the initial configuration of the gas turbine and the overall balance of plant, as well as the desired hydrogen concentration in the fuel.